HOA Parking Lot Sweeping – Some Kids Never Learn

 Approximately two months before the start of the program a separate letter should be sent to each homeowner informing them that an HOA parking lot sweeping program is going to be scheduled.
 Include the specifics regarding the dates, the times, the requirements, and most importantly, the consequences if requirements are not met.

 The key to communication is both repetition and variety.
 Communicate consistently and in a variety of ways.
-Oh, and document these communications for the resident who will claim that nobody told them.
+And document these communications for the resident who will claim that nobody told them.

 HOA Parking Lot Sweeping – Continuous Followup